 2. Decide to itemize or use a standard deduction

 The standard deduction is a specific dollar amount that allows you to reduce your taxable income.
 Nearly 90% of all tax filers use the standard deduction instead of itemizing.
 It makes the process a lot simpler for many Americans.
 However, in some circumstances, your itemized deductions may surpass the dollar amount of the standard deduction and allow you to lower your tax bill even further.

 Here are the values for 2021:

 3. Maximize your retirement contributions

+You can save taxes by contributing to a retirement plan.
 Most contributions to qualified retirement plans are tax-deductible and will lower your tax bill.

-For employees – 401k, 403b, 457 and TSP.
-The maximum contribution to qualified employee retirement plans for 2019 is $19,000.
-If you are at the age of 50 or older, you can contribute an additional $6,000.
+- For employees – 401k, 403b, 457, and TSP.
+The maximum contribution to qualified employee retirement plans for 2021 is $19,500.
+If you are at the age of 50 or older, you can contribute an additional $6,500.